pyladies/global-organizing/README.md

 ## Project Proposals

-If you are seeking to create a new PyLadies Global project team, please use [this template](.github/ISSUE_TEMPLATE/project-proposal.md).
+Have an idea for a new PyLadies Project team?
+Please refer to the [PyLadies Projects Overview](process/pyladies-projects-overview.md) for more information.

 ## Repository Overview